Thursday, November 5, 2020

 Pine-O-Mine also had hot food provided by Brawt Envy, and let me tell you, their sausages were fresh, juicy, and delicious.
 And the guys who cooked our food were super rad, making the whole experience even more enjoyable.

 Before leaving, I knew I couldn't pass up their classic caramel apple milkshake.
 I can remember the first time tasting a caramel apple milkshake at High Hill Ranch.
 It was life changing.
 Caramel Apple Milkshakes are everything during fall.
-They're so delicious, addicting, and always get me excited for the season.
-Next time, I’m definitely exercise my foodie spirit and snag their Apple Pie Milkshake (yes, it's exactly how it sounds, with an actual piece of pix mixed into the milkshake).
-A worker told me how amazing it is.
+They're so unique, delicious, addicting, and always get me excited for the season.
+Next time, I’m definitely exercise my foodie spirit and snag their Apple Pie Milkshake (yes, they mix an actual piece of pie into the milkshake).
+I've heard some great things about them.

-With its beautiful scenery, tasty food, delectable desserts, friendly people, pumpkins, U-Pick apples, and plenty of photo opportunities, Pine-O-Mine has easily made my list of top farms on the hill.
+With its beautiful scenery, tasty food, delectable desserts, friendly people, pumpkins patch, U-Pick apple experience, and plenty of photo opportunities, Pine-O-Mine has easily made my list of top farms on the hill.

 Notes

 -Apple picking is all about timing and weather.
 Call ahead to check on availability and the best time to pick apples.
-The orchard is on the smaller side and can run out of apples quickly.
+The orchard is on the smaller side and can run out of apples quickly, so timing is of the essence.

 -There’s a limited selection of apple goods available for purchase inside the barn, including frozen pies, jerky, alcoholic beverages, apple cider, and nuts.